OpenHybridSim/Tool-release/README.md

 # Beta version release
-OpenHybridSim is an open source tool for Electromagnetic Transient (EMT)-(Transient Stability)TS hybrid simulation, which is also the first publically available tool for hybrid simulation.
+OpenHybridSim is an open source tool for Electromagnetic Transient (EMT)-Transient Stability (TS) hybrid simulation, which is also the first publically available tool for hybrid simulation.
 It is developed based on another open source simulation software InterPSS (www.interpss.org) and the core engine of InterPSS is called to perform power flow and transient stability simulation.

 A general interface framework is provided to interface with different EMT simulator.
 At present, an interface with PSCAD/EMTDC has been developed along with this tool.
 It should be noted that, duo to the use of TCP/IP socket for data exchange in the interface framework,  interfaces with other EMT simulators, such as ATP-EMTP, Matlab/Simulink SimPowerSystems or users' own EMT program, can be developed without much difficulty.
 If you are interested in this part, please contact us.